5easypieces/musetech_charter/musetech_charter/content/services/_index.md

 ---
-title: "services"
+title: "Process"
-description: "Here are services we offer"
+description: "About how we're going to produce the Charter"
 ---
 This is placeholder text from the "Services" _index.md_ file.